Data can be complex, overwhelming, and perhaps for some clients, even tedious.

 Data Needs a Cause

-DataUx™ recognizes four elements to the data delivery process: data visualization, narrative building, data exploration, and interaction design.
+DataUx™ applies four elements to the data delivery process: data visualization, narrative building, measurement, and interaction design.
 Simon Scarr’s iconic visualization checked all the boxes.
 By blending data visualization with an emotional impact, maintaining simplicity, and guiding the audience through a narrative, the chart achieved its goal of facilitating broad engagement and emotion prompting meaningful conversations about the very loss of life in the Iraq war.

-War is a very serious matter and Marketing Analytics does not compare, but the value of creating emotional connections through data is more important than ever.
+War is a very serious matter and Marketing Analytics does not compare, but the value of creating emotional connections and sparking conversation through data is more important than ever.
+Be the change agent.
 Dashboard adoption is failing, and data needs a cause.
-Are you willing to invest the time and capital to engage your audience’s emotional response and finally give them a reason to care?
+Are you willing to invest the time and emotional capital, finally giving your stakeholders a reason to care?

 About Decision Foundry